Planning and Operations

 The cost of the systems, people, and infrastructure that support the supply chain: warehouse management systems, transport management systems, customer service teams, supply chain planning, and management overhead.
 These costs are typically allocated as a percentage of throughput or on an activity-based costing methodology.

-Once costs are mapped across these five layers, they are allocated to the dimensions that drive decision-making.
-The most common allocation dimensions are channel (in-store, online direct, marketplace, click-and-collect, wholesale), customer segment (metro, regional, rural, B2B, B2C), order profile (single item, multi-item, bulky, fragile, temperature-controlled), and delivery method (standard, express, same-day, scheduled).
+Once costs are mapped across these five layers, they are allocated to the dimensions that drive decision-making: channel, customer segment, order profile, and delivery method.

-Having built cost-to-serve models across a range of Australian retail and FMCG businesses, the findings tend to cluster around a few consistent themes.
+Having built cost-to-serve models across a range of Australian retail and FMCG businesses, the findings cluster around a few consistent themes.

 Regional and rural delivery costs are dramatically higher than metro.
 Last-mile delivery to a Sydney or Melbourne metro address might cost $8 to $12.
 Delivery to a regional town might cost $15 to $25.
 Delivery to a remote area can exceed $30.
-If the retailer offers flat-rate or free delivery regardless of destination, regional and rural orders are being cross-subsidised by metro orders.
+If the retailer offers flat-rate or free delivery regardless of destination, regional and rural orders are being cross-subsidised by metro orders, and the retailer may not know it.

 A small number of high-maintenance customers drive disproportionate cost.
 Customers who place frequent small orders, request express delivery, return a high percentage of items, and generate customer service contacts are dramatically more expensive to serve than customers who place consolidated orders and rarely return.
 In some retail businesses, the top 10% of customers by service cost account for 30 to 40% of total fulfilment cost.

 Click-and-collect is almost always the most profitable online fulfilment method.
-The customer absorbs the last-mile cost (they drive to the store), returns can be handled at the counter, and the store visit creates opportunity for incremental purchase.
+The customer absorbs the last-mile cost by driving to the store, returns can be handled at the counter, and the store visit creates opportunity for incremental purchase.
 Retailers who invest in making click-and-collect fast, reliable, and convenient are typically building their most profitable online channel.

-Store replenishment cost varies enormously by store format and location.
+Store replenishment cost varies enormously by format and location.
 A large-format store on a major arterial road with a dedicated receiving dock is cheap to replenish.
 A small-format CBD store with a restricted loading window and no dock access is expensive.
-The cost difference can be 2 to 3 times per unit, which materially affects the true profitability of different store formats.
+The cost difference can be two to three times per unit, which materially affects the true profitability of different store formats.

-Many retailers are put off cost-to-serve analysis because they perceive it as a massive data project requiring months of work and perfect information.
-It does not need to be.
-A practical cost-to-serve model can be built in four to six weeks using data that most retailers already have, and the output does not need to be precise to the cent to be decision-useful.
+Many retailers are put off cost-to-serve analysis because they perceive it as requiring months of work and perfect information.
+It does not.
+A practical model can be built in four to six weeks using data most retailers already have, and the output does not need to be precise to the cent to be decision-useful.
 It needs to be directionally correct and granular enough to reveal the patterns that aggregate reporting obscures.

 Allocate by activity driver.
-For each cost pool, identify the activity that drives cost: number of lines picked (for warehousing), number of consignments (for outbound), number of deliveries (for last-mile), number of returns (for reverse logistics).
+For each cost pool, identify the activity that drives cost: lines picked for warehousing, consignments for outbound, deliveries for last-mile, returns for reverse logistics.
 Divide total cost by activity volume to get a unit cost per activity.

 Map activity volumes to channels and order profiles.
 Using order data, map how many lines, consignments, deliveries, and returns each channel and order profile generates.
 Multiply by the unit costs from the previous step.
-This gives you a cost-to-serve by channel and order profile that, while not perfectly precise, is accurate enough to reveal the major cross-subsidies and margin leaks.
+The result is a cost-to-serve by channel and order profile that is accurate enough to reveal the major cross-subsidies and margin leaks.

 Validate with operational reality.
 Share the outputs with your warehouse manager, transport manager, and customer service lead.
 They will immediately tell you where the model aligns with their experience and where it needs adjustment.
 Two or three rounds of validation will produce a model that the operations team trusts and the finance team can use.

-Present as a decision framework, not just a report.
+Present as a decision framework, not a report.
 The value of cost-to-serve is not in the numbers themselves.
 It is in the decisions they enable.
-What delivery promises should we make, and at what thresholds?
-Which customer segments should we invest in acquiring, and which should we serve more efficiently?
-Where should we invest in fulfilment infrastructure, and where should we optimise what we have?
-Frame the output around decisions, and it will get executive attention.
+Frame the output around the questions that matter: what delivery promises should we make and at what thresholds, which customer segments should we invest in acquiring, where should we invest in fulfilment infrastructure.
+Frame it that way and it will get executive attention.

 Cost-to-serve analysis without action is an expensive spreadsheet.
-The organisations that extract value from the model are those that use it to make specific, measurable changes to their supply chain and commercial strategy.
+The organisations that extract value from the model use it to make specific, measurable changes to their supply chain and commercial strategy.

 Repricing delivery.
 If the model reveals that free delivery below $50 is unprofitable, the business can test raising the threshold, introducing a delivery charge for small orders, or offering free delivery only for click-and-collect.
 Each option has a different impact on conversion and customer behaviour, but now the decision is informed by actual cost data rather than competitor matching.

 Customer segmentation.
-If the model reveals that a segment of high-frequency, high-return customers is disproportionately expensive to serve, the business can design differentiated service offerings: loyalty-tier benefits for high-value customers, adjusted return policies for high-return segments, and targeted incentives for behaviours that reduce cost-to-serve (consolidated orders, click-and-collect, reduced returns).
+If the model reveals that a segment of high-frequency, high-return customers is disproportionately expensive to serve, the business can design differentiated service offerings: loyalty-tier benefits for high-value customers, adjusted return policies for high-return segments, and targeted incentives for behaviours that reduce cost-to-serve such as consolidated orders and click-and-collect.

 Range and assortment decisions.
-If the model reveals that certain product categories are structurally unprofitable to fulfil online (high cube, low value, high return rate), the business can adjust its online assortment, create bundles that improve average order value, or restrict those categories to in-store only.
+If the model reveals that certain product categories are structurally unprofitable to fulfil online due to high cube, low value, or high return rates, the business can adjust its online assortment, create bundles that improve average order value, or restrict those categories to in-store only.

-Cost-to-serve modelling.
-We build cost-to-serve models that map your supply chain cost across channels, customer segments, order profiles, and delivery methods, giving you the visibility to make informed decisions about fulfilment strategy, pricing, and network design.
-Learn more about our supply chain strategy capability.
+We build models that map supply chain cost across channels, customer segments, order profiles, and delivery methods, giving you the visibility to make informed decisions about fulfilment strategy, pricing, and network design.
+Explore our Strategy and Network Design services.

-Network design and optimisation.
 We help retailers design distribution networks that balance cost, service, and resilience, including DC location and capacity planning, store fulfilment strategy, and last-mile delivery model design.
-Explore our warehousing and distribution services.
+Explore our Warehousing and Distribution services.

-Procurement and freight optimisation.
-We work alongside your procurement and logistics teams to benchmark freight rates, restructure carrier contracts, and identify cost reduction opportunities across your inbound and outbound transport network.
-See our procurement capability.
+We work alongside procurement and logistics teams to benchmark freight rates, restructure carrier contracts, and identify cost reduction opportunities across inbound and outbound transport networks.
+See our Procurement capability.

-Retail sector advisory.
 We bring deep understanding of Australian retail supply chains, from national multi-channel operators to specialty retailers and e-commerce businesses.
-See our retail sector page.
+See our Retail sector page.

 If you cannot answer the question "what does it cost us to serve a customer in each channel?" with confidence, you are making supply chain and commercial decisions without the most important piece of information.

 The retailers who know their cost-to-serve make better decisions about where to invest, what to promise, and how to grow profitably.
-The ones who do not are guessing, and in a margin environment this tight, guessing is expensive.
+The ones who do not are guessing.
+In a margin environment this tight, guessing is expensive.

 Planning, Forecasting, S&OP and IBP